 Documentation of methodologies for estimating emissions of greenhouse gases and long-range transboundary air pollutants

-The Norwegian emission inventory is a joint undertaking between the Climate and Pollution Agency1 and Statistics Norway.
+The Norwegian emission inventory is a joint undertaking between the Norwegian Environment Agency and Statistics Norway.
 Statistics Norway is responsible for the collection and development of activity data, and emission figures are derived from models operated by Statistics Norway.
-The Climate and Pollution Agency is responsible for the emission factors, for providing data from specific industries and sources and for considering the quality, and assuring necessary updating, of emission models like, e.g., the road traffic model and calculation of methane emissions from landfills.
+The Norwegian Environment Agency is responsible for the emission factors, for providing data from specific industries and sources and for considering the quality, and assuring necessary updating, of emission models like, e.g., the road traffic model and calculation of methane emissions from landfills.
 Emission data are used for a range of national applications and for international reporting.
-The Climate and Pollution Agency is responsible for the Norwegian reporting to United Nations Framework Convention on Climate Change (UNFCCC) and to United Nations Economic Commission Europe (UN-ECE).
+The Norwegian Environment Agency is responsible for the Norwegian reporting to United Nations Framework Convention on Climate Change (UNFCCC) and to United Nations Economic Commission Europe (UN-ECE).

-- The emission factors for particles from wood waste have been increased significantly
+- The emission factors for particulates from combustion of wood sector have been revised

 About the publication